-Table 5.6: Main systems in sFG
+Table 6: Main systems in sFG

-Specifications of linguistic structure The way syntactic structure is created in sFG is by means of realization statements which are associated with the output features of systems, and show how the paradigmatic choices in the systems are expressed as syntagmatic chains in the language structures.
-In Figure 5.13
+Specifications of linguistic structure The way syntactic structure is created in SFG is by means of realization statements which are associated with the output features of systems, and show how the paradigmatic choices in the systems are expressed as syntagmatic chains in the language structures.
+In Figure 13 we show a system network fragment augmented with realization statements.